technickle/nyc.doitt.opendatatsm/publishable.markdown

 __Prioritizing initial and ongoing publication__ will entail balancing high value with data quality, data availability, and data readiness in setting forth a schedule for publication.
 Each covered State entity shall create schedules and prioritize data publication in a timely manner and in accordance with guidelines set forth herein.
 Agencies should assess and plan - accounting for time to: identify data, review and approve data, and prepare data for publication.

-Prioritizing initial and ongoing publication will entail balancing high value with data quality, data availability, and data readiness in setting forth a schedule for publication.
-Each covered State entity shall create schedules and prioritize data publication in a timely manner and in accordance with guidelines set forth herein.
-Agencies should assess and plan - accounting for time to: identify data, review and approve data, and prepare data for publication.

 **Figure 4 – Prioritization**
 ![Prioritization](http://nys-its.github.io/open-data-handbook/img/Prioritization.png "Prioritization")